keystonejs/keystone/packages/file-adapters/README.md

 | `getFilename` | `Function` | `null`         | Function taking a `{ id, originalFilename }` parameter.
 Should return a string with the name for the uploaded file on disk. |

 _Note:_ `src` and `path` may be the same.
+_Note 2:_ You will need to set also a [static file server](https://v5.keystonejs.com/keystonejs/app-static/#static-file-app) to consume the uploaded files.

 ### Methods